Statistical Complexity of Heterogeneous Geometric Networks: Methods

 Our understanding of this normalisation is aided by its application to different network models and studying the behaviour of our normalisation of HC as we change the size and density of the network.
 In the following, a graph refers to a mathematical object of a set of nodes with adjoining edges.
 A network refers to a graph representation of the relationships or connections between components of a real-world complex system.

-Firstly, we use \textbf{Erd\"os-R\'enyi (E-R) Random Graphs}.
-E-R random graphs are generated using random uniform edge probabilities in $[0,1]$ \cite{Erdos1959}.
-The graphs are relatively straightforward to study analytically.
-They also give an indication of the behaviour of an `average' graph of a given size and density.
+Firstly, we use \textbf{Erd\"os-R\'enyi (E-R) Random Graphs}. {E-R} random graphs are generated using random uniform edge probabilities in $[0,1]$ \cite{Erdos1959}.
+They give an indication of the behaviour of an `average' graph of a given size and density.
 That being said, they do not give any indication of the behaviour of an `average' network as it lacks many of the basic characteristics common to networks such as a relatively high clustering coefficient and degree heteregoneity.

 \textbf{Random Geometric Graphs (RGG)} are generated from randomly sampled co-ordinates in the unit cube (i.e. 3D) \cite{Dall2002}.
 These samples then represent nodes and the inverse distances between node pairs are the weights of the edges between them.
 For a desired network density, we select the $m$ largest weights as our graph edges.
 RGGs have properties of high clustering desirable for networks, however they also lack the characteristic degree heterogeneity of networks.